jimmy-little/jimmy-little.github.io/_posts/video/2019-01-31-if-it-ain-t-broke.md

 tn: 3djg59JUrmc.jpg
 ---

-I've heard some people argue that changes could be made faster if all this was in a prompter, but I like that this is still an art form.
+I've heard some people argue that changes could be made faster if all this was in a prompter, but I like that cue cards are still an art form.

 <!-- more -->

-{% include youtube.html %}